 |Latourell from afar|

-The Columbia plateau and river, along with the ancient lakes that surround it, were formed by millions of years of expansive lava floods emanating from as far away as Montana.
+The Columbia plateau was formed by millions of years of expansive lava floods emanating from as far away as Montana.
 Large basalt skyscrapers that remain, like Beacon Rock and Crown Point, offer the best views of this phenomenal little corner of Earth.
-There's a unique comfort in the climactic beauty that only cataclysmic disaster can create; Arresting light and moss bursting through the ruins, like Tupac's rose from the concrete.
+There's a unique comfort in the climactic beauty that only cataclysmic disaster can create.
+Arresting light and moss bursting through the ruins like Tupac's rose from the concrete.

-At 31, I've become way more interested and invested in the geologic (and indigenous) history of the places I hike.
-These days I research each new area I visit and try my best to understand what I'm reading.
-Yeah....wish I had paid more attention in Rocks for Jocks, aka Geology 101, rather than writing it off as my one and only Science credit at UW.
-Yay, Bachelor in Arts!
+At 31, I've become much more invested in the geologic history of the places I hike.
+These days I research each new area I visit and try my best to understand what I'm witnessing.
+Yeah....wish I had paid more attention in Rocks for Jocks (Geology 101) rather than writing it off as my one and only Science credit.
+Yay, Bachelor of Arts!

 I'm exceptionally grateful to experience this Columbia byway after the devastating Eagle Creek Fire of 2017 blocked access to much of it.
 The blaze was ignited by a 15 year old who threw a firework into Eagle Creek Canyon.
 It charred through 50 acres, an area larger than the metropolis of Washington D.C.
 Some of the most spectacular sections of this wilderness are still inaccessible, including the magical Oneonta Gorge.
 Oneonta is the miniature, PNW version of Zion's Narrows.
 You hike up a creek bed, under a log jam, through waist-high water to a climatic waterfall that drops into a swimming hole.
 Then there's nearby Tunnel Falls, with a giant waterfall you can walk behind (Icelandic indeed).